-Here’s some good news for our Wednesday: Etiquette gifts us with a way to reply to rude and nosy questions without us having to take the bumpy Low Road to one of two ungracious destinations.
+Here’s some good news: Etiquette gifts us with a way to set our GPS to the High Road and not have to reply to rude and nosy questions by taking the much traveled and bumpy Low Road to one of two ungracious destinations.

 1. Repaying the offense with a curt response.

 2. Caving in just to “be nice,” despite not wanting to, and sharing the information the other person has no right or need to know.

 1. Realizing that repaying evil for evil (or, in this case, plain old “impolite for impolite”) always bears like fruit.
 Always!

 2. Realizing that the foundation of etiquette is pleasant boundaries.
 You can set them and never again feel like the proverbial doormat for offenders to continually wipe their prying questions on.

 So what exactly do you say the next time someone puts a prying nose where you’d rather it not be?

 Here’s a letter I received this week from one of our blog family members.
 Have you ever felt the same way?

 What’s the best way to answer questions such as: “How much money do you make?”
 Or “How much did that cost?”
 Also, what do I say when I make arrangements to take off work to take care of personal business, and I’m pressed for more details by a coworker being nosy.
 This happens to me quite a lot…maybe because I’m shy about standing my ground.
 Thanks so much!